pcostacarvalho/emtoflow/README.md

 ## Contributing

 Contributions are welcome!
-For questions or support, please open an issue on GitHub.
-Or send me an email: pamelacosta.res@gmail.com
+For questions or support, please open an issue on GitHub, or send me an email: pamelacosta.res@gmail.com

 **Last Updated:** January 2026